Andy4495/TI_Platform_Cores_For_Arduino/README.md

 #### Board Package Files

 Located in the [`boards`][14] directory.
 These files are referenced by the package index json files.

+These are copies of the board package files avaialble from Energia (with the excpetion of the mps432r package as explained above).

 - `msp430-1.0.5.tar.bz2`
 - `msp430-1.0.6.tar.bz2`